smaharjan02/bootstrapCS2/README.md

 **Note:** Make sure to replace `tpch_100m.db`, `data.db`, and `query.sql` with the actual names of your database file and query file, respectively.

-## Setting up SQLite Database from TPC-H Datasets
+## Setting up SQLite Database For Experimentation

 To set up the SQLite database using the TPC-H dataset, follow these steps: